keyboard_arrow_up

 CNC Laser Cutting

-This process utilizes an intense laser beam to cut part shapes from sheet material with remarkable precision.
-The minimal heat distortion ensures that the parts remain flat, preserving their structural integrity throughout the cutting process.
+This process uses an intense laser beam and CNC motion control to cut part shapes from sheet material with high precision.
+Minimal heat distortion helps parts remain flatter, which supports better fit, cleaner assembly, and dependable structural performance after cutting.

 CO2 Laser Cutting